symbolize-app/symbolize/rfc/content.md

 When a data link type restriction is used, the type can match any linked root or sub- object.

-Sub-object anchor IDs are auto-generated "slugs" (same as other slugs in Intertwine).
+Sub-object anchor IDs are auto-generated "slugs" (same as other slugs in Symbolize).
 Saved to the database to preserve history to avoid broken links.

 ## Headers